janosh/pymatgen-2-paper/paper/main.typ

   Defect modeling is a rapidly growing field, driven by advances in computational power and methods that make these calculations tractable, along with the critical importance of defect species to diverse materials applications.
 Community tools facilitated by the foundational functionality in #pmg, have accelerated and expanded computational defect investigations while reducing the barrier to entry for new researchers in this field.
   + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).
 ]

+=== Data-driven Heuristic Assessment and Machine Learning
+#pmg is a powerful toolkit that enables large-scale data analysis and machine learning studies in materials science.
+Through its integration with materials databases such as the Materials Project and OPTIMADE, researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments and the development of machine learning modules.
+When working with other sources like ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets.
+Many chemical heuristics—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg.
+Additionally, #pmg is deeply integrated within matminer, a library that streamlines the generation of popular features for machine learning workflows, further supporting the derivation and validation of heuristics.
+In summary, #pmg provides a framework for materials data handling, feature extraction, and heuristic development, making it an essential tool for modern, data-driven materials informatics.

 = New Features